-Susie Orman Schnall is the author of three novels: Her thought-provoking debut, ON GRACE (2014, SparkPress), is about turning 40.
-THE BALANCE PROJECT (2015, SparkPress), is about work-life balance and was inspired by The Balance Project interview series she started in 2014.
-And THE SUBWAY GIRLS (2018, St. Martin’s Press), is historical fiction about the fascinating Miss Subways advertising program.
+Susie Orman Schnall is the author of four novels: Her thought-provoking debut, ON GRACE (2014, SparkPress), is about turning 40.
+THE BALANCE PROJECT (2015, SparkPress) is about work-life balance and was inspired by The Balance Project interview series she started in 2014.
+THE SUBWAY GIRLS (2018, St. Martin’s Press) is historical fiction about the fascinating Miss Subways advertising program.
+And WE CAME HERE TO SHINE (2020, St. Martin’s Press) is also historical fiction set at the 1939 NYC World’s Fair.

-Susie grew up in Los Angeles, graduated from the University of Pennsylvania, and now lives just outside of New York City with her husband and their three sons who play ball in the house.
+Susie grew up in Los Angeles, graduated from the University of Pennsylvania, and now lives just outside of New York City with her husband and their three teenage sons.

 More about me…